You studied chemical engineering. What led to that?

 We heard there was a bit of a collaboration going on between Mad Giant and another famous brewery in the Western Cape.
 Can you tell us a bit about that?

-Yes, we just launched it.
-I met Rory via a phone call about a year and a half ago.
-Then decided to visit and I like the way he goes about brewing and talking beer.
-End of last year some tweets went around asking when will Mad Giant and Aegir Project do a collab brew.
+Yes, we’ve just launched a collab beer.
+I ‘met’ Rory Lancellas of Aegir Project via a phone call about a year and a half ago, after which I decided to visit him.
+I liked the way he goes about brewing and talking beer.
+At the end of last year, some tweets went around asking when Mad Giant and Aegir Project would do a collab brew.
 That was enough reason for us to start planning it.
 It is a big beer, 7% abv, beautiful crisp bitterness and loads of hop flavour and aroma.
-We will also have some on keg at our next bottomless beer – the collab edition, since 14 April at the brewery.
+We will have some on keg at our next bottomless beer event at the brewery — the collab edition.
 For more info on where to get some, have a look at our Facebook page.

 What goes into putting a beer recipe together?

 It starts with the style of beer you have in mind.
 Then some research on who is making the best representation of that style.
-I generally want something to be the signature of the beer, could be malt or hop forward, sessionable or memorable.
+I generally want something to be the signature of the beer; it could be malt or hop forward.
 For big, hoppy beers I would do some experimentation to determine which hops work the best.
-Lastly a lot of it is instinct, some guessing and when we brew the first batch, its holding thumbs and hugging tanks.
-Once fermentation is completed there is not much you can do.
+Lastly, a lot of it is instinct, some guessing and when we brew the first batch, it’s holding thumbs and hugging tanks.
+Once fermentation is completed there’s not much you can do.

-The Mad Giant is in partnership with the international award winning restaurant Urbanologi.
-What’s a great food and beer pairing people should be ordering when they visit your space?
+Mad Giant is in partnership with international-award-winning restaurant Urbanologi.
+What’s a great food and beer pairing that people should order when they visit your space?

-The menu make suggestions for beer pairings.
-So anyone can explore their fantastic little plates with our beers.
+The menu makes suggestions for beer pairings, so anyone can explore Urbanologi’s fantastic little plates of food with our beers.
 This is part of the Mad Science with Urbanologi that we have once a month.
-Every month there is a new theme (we had bakers, farmers, brewer, etc).
+Every month there’s a new theme — we’ve had bakers, farmers, brewers, etc.

 In your opinion, what’s the difference between craft and commercial beer?
 And why should people be drinking craft instead?

 A craft brewery is owned by individuals who are involved in the brewery on a daily basis.
-Generally craft beers have more flavour than commercial beers who are brewed for consumption and profits only.
-The best place to start your venture into craft beer is by visiting the brewery and tasting the beers.
-Once you had great craft beer it is hard to to go back to commercial.
+Generally, craft beers have more flavour than commercial beers which are brewed for mass consumption and profits only.
+The best place to start your venture into craft beer is by visiting a craft brewery and tasting the beers.
+Once you’ve had great craft beer, it’s hard to go back to commercial.

-The Mad Giant’s slogan is “dare to conquer”.
-Besides creating a solid line of beers, what else has the Mad Giant overcome and what’s left to overcome?
+Mad Giant’s slogan is ‘Dare to conquer’.
+Besides creating a solid line of craft beers, what has Mad Giant conquered and what other challenges are there?

 It’s fine beer brewed for people who enjoy life more than we should.